HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 This article explains the ledger models of each, and how they can be used for a common financial contract: a basic vesting contract.

+Such a concrete example makes it easier to understand Cardano's EUTXO model, especially for those with Bitcoin or Ethereum smart contract experience.

 ## Basic vesting contract

 Alice owns a company.
 She wants to reward her employee Bob with shares if he stays with the company for at least one year.